-May 15 If a traditional LSC does not renew the current principal's contract, the LSC must select a new principal not later than 45 days before expiration of the contract.
+May 1 LSC submits Professional Practice component of Principal Evaluation to contract select a new principal not later than 45 days before expiration of the contract.
 If unable to select a new contract principal, the LSC shall forward the names of 3 candidates for the position of principal to the Chief Executive Officer by May 30.